Hash-Studios/Prism/README.md

 </div>
 <a href='https://play.google.com/store/apps/details?id=com.hash.prism&pcampaignid=pcampaignidMKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'><img alt='Prism UI Mockup' src='demo/Prism_Mockup.png'/></a>

 Prism offers an exclusive collection of wallpapers that are beautifully hand-crafted for your very specific device.
-This exclusive collection is hand-picked from all-around the world to give you the best illustration, graphics and photographs that look amazing in any setup that you want.
+This exclusive collection is hand-picked from all around the world to give you the best illustration, graphics, and photographs that look amazing in any setup that you want.

 Prism relies on its Community and [WallHaven](https://wallhaven.cc/help/api) and [Pexels](https://www.pexels.com/api/) APIs as its source of beautiful and large collection of Wallpapers.
-By utilising their API, it provides the user with a fast and smooth experience filled with subtle animations and minimal design.
-The main goal of Prism is to make the smartphone customisation experience, smooth and easy, yet giving the users amazing wallpapers, and features like downloading infinite (as much your storage allows) wallpapers or sharing the ones they like with others.
+By utilizing their API, it provides the user with a fast and smooth experience filled with subtle animations and minimal design.
+The main goal of Prism is to make the smartphone customization experience, smooth and easy, yet giving the users amazing wallpapers, and features like downloading infinite (as much your storage allows) wallpapers or sharing the ones they like with others.

 Now users can upload wallpapers, which will be shown in the Community section.
 They can also view the wallpapers they uploaded in the Profile section.

 Prism offers a never-ending feed of wallpapers on its home screen.
 It also has a Curated section that is filled with the best photos/wallpapers updated every day.
 It also features categories like Abstract, Nature, 4K, Art, Landscape, Minimal, Space, Neon, etc. if you are into these.
-Then it allows one to find wallpapers on the basis of colors, i.e. you can find wallpapers with a color that matches your icons or homescreen setup.
+Then it allows one to find wallpapers based on colors, i.e. you can find wallpapers with a color that matches your icons or home screen setup.
 Not even that, it also shows you a palette of colors from any wallpaper in the app, on clicking which you can find wallpapers of that specific color.

-Main features like finding and setting up wallpapers don't rquire Google Sign In, while features like Favourites or Downloads require you to sign up using Google.
-This signup is facilitated by Google Firebase, so it is secure and we only get your name, email and profile photo for identification purposes.
+Main features like finding and setting up wallpapers don't require Google Sign In, while features like Favourites or Downloads require you to sign up using Google.
+This signup is facilitated by Google Firebase, so it is secure and we only get your name, email, and profile photo for identification purposes.
 The app also has Dark Mode, if you want to save your phone's battery while getting in love with those wallpapers.
 The app also allows users to share wallpapers with others by giving them a unique link for every wallpaper, using Dynamic Links so that anyone can directly view the wallpaper.

 ## List of Contents